puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/configure-pod-container/static-pod.md

 {{< /note >}}

 {{< glossary_tooltip term_id="label" text="Labels" >}} from the static Pod are
 propagated into the mirror Pod.
-You can use those labels as normal via
+You can use those labels as usual via
 {{< glossary_tooltip term_id="selector" text="selectors" >}}, etc.

 If you try to use `kubectl` to delete the mirror Pod from the API server,